opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 	}

 OpenCV provides four PnP methods: ITERATIVE, EPNP, P3P and DLS.
-Depending on the application that we want, the estimation method will be different.
-In the case that we want a real time time application the more suitable methods are EPNP and P3P due to that are faster than ITERATIVE and DLS at finding an optimal solution.
-Otherwise, EPNP and P3P are not especially robust in front of planar surfaces and sometimes the pose estimation seems to have like a mirror effect.
+Depending on the application type, the estimation method will be different.
+In the case that we want to make a real time application, the more suitable methods are EPNP and P3P due to that are faster than ITERATIVE and DLS at finding an optimal solution.
+However, EPNP and P3P are not especially robust in front of planar surfaces and sometimes the pose estimation seems to have a mirror effect.
 Therefore, in this this tutorial is used ITERATIVE method due to the object to be detected has planar surfaces.

-The OpenCV Ransac implementation wants you to provide three parameters: the maximum number of iterations until stop the algorithm, the maximum allowed distance between the observed and computed point projections to consider it an inlier and the confidence to obtain a result.
+The OpenCV Ransac implementation wants you to provide three parameters: the maximum number of iterations until stop the algorithm, the maximum allowed distance between the observed and computed point projections to consider it an inlier and the confidence to obtain a good result.
 You can tune these paramaters in order to improve your algorithm performance.
 Increasing the number of iterations you will have a more accurate solution, but will take more time to find a solution.
 Increasing the reprojection error will reduce the computation time, but your solution will be unaccurate.
-Decreasing the confidence your arlgorithm will be faster, but the obtained solution will also be unaccurate.
+Decreasing the confidence your arlgorithm will be faster, but the obtained solution will be unaccurate.

 The following parameters work for this application: